annelo-msft/gists/clientmodel/readme.md

         PipelineResponse response = message.Response;

-        if (response.IsError && options.ErrorBehavior == ErrorBehavior.Default)
+        if (response.IsError && options.ErrorOptions == ClientErrorBehaviors.Default)
         {
-            throw new ClientRequestException(response);
+            throw new ClientResultException(response);
         }

-        return OutputMessage.FromResponse(response);
+        return ClientResult.FromResponse(response);
     }
 ```

-Note that this method adds a `MessageClassifier` to the passed-in `RequestOptions`, creates a message with a request, sends the message via the pipeline, checks whether the response is an error response and throws an exception if needed, and finally returns the `OutputMessage` to the caller.
+Note that this method adds a `PipelineMessageClassifier` to the passed-in `RequestOptions`, creates a message with a request, sends the message via the pipeline, checks whether the response is an error response and throws an exception if needed, and finally returns the `ClientResult` to the caller.

 Protocol methods are public methods and can be called from convenience methods or by client-users.

 The common patterns highlighted here include:

-1. Indicating which response status codes the service considers successful for this operation by setting a `MessageClassifier`
+1. Indicating which response status codes the service considers successful for this operation by setting a `PipelineMessageClassifier`
 1. Calling a helper method to create the `PipelineMessage` and `PipelineRequest` specific to the service operation
 1. Sending the message by calling `ClientPipeline.Send`
-1. Checking `PipelineResponse.IsError` and throwing an `ClientRequestException` if needed
+1. Checking `PipelineResponse.IsError` and throwing an `ClientResultException` if needed
-1. Packaging the low-level `PipelineResponse` into a `OutputMessage` to return to the caller.
+1. Packaging the low-level `PipelineResponse` into a `ClientResult` to return to the caller.

 #### Message and request creation